dortania/OpenCore-Legacy-Patcher/docs/FAQ.md

 Patches can also break if automatic updates are enabled and an update modifies the system volume, refer to [System version mismatch error when root patching](https://dortania.github.io/OpenCore-Legacy-Patcher/TROUBLESHOOTING.html#system-version-mismatch-error-when-root-patching) for more information.

+## What is Metal and Non-Metal?

+Metal is Apple's proprietary graphics API which fully superseded OpenGL rendering of the operating system starting from macOS Mojave.
+When the word "Non-Metal" is used, it describes GPUs that are not Metal supported and require using OpenGL instead.

+GPUs that support Metal are as follows:

+* Intel HD 4000 series (Ivy Bridge/3rd gen) and newer
+* AMD HD 7000 series and newer (GCN 1)
+* NVIDIA GTX 600 and 700 series (Kepler)

+Everything older than mentioned are Non-Metal and therefore only support OpenGL.
+A great rule of thumb is that Macs older than 2012 are non-Metal, with the exception of systems with upgradable GPUs.
+Non-Metal also includes NVIDIA Maxwell (GTX 900 series) and Pascal (GTX 1000 series) when used with patched Web Drivers on newer than macOS High Sierra.

+Refer to the [Supported models](https://dortania.github.io/OpenCore-Legacy-Patcher/MODELS.html) page for more information.

+Due to deprecation of OpenGL, many newer applications may require Metal rendering and as such will fail to run on systems with Non-Metal GPUs.

 ## Crashing in random places

 There are two rather common things that can cause weird crashing.
 First is a process called "mediaanalysisd" on 3802-based systems* and secondly FeatureUnlock.
 You can try disabling these settings in OCLP to try and gain higher stability.
 As always, install a new OpenCore build after selecting the settings and restart.